aras-labs/aras_ir_tracker/stereo_camera_process/README.md

-# Stereo Pose Tracker
+# Stereo Camera Pipeline

-This node uses the tracked markers from two cameras to reconstruct the 3D position of a single marker or the 6-D pose of a set of markers.
-The theory of operation for this node is described here.

-## Configuration Parameters

-- Todo
+The online and offline reconstruction and calibration processes for a stereo setup are hosted in this folder:
+- **calibration.ipynb** A notebook that implements the multi-camera calibration procedure as explaned [here](/doc/tutorial2_stereo_3d.md).
+- **reconstruction.ipynb** A notebook that uses the outputs of the calibration stage and reconstructs the 3D locations of the markers as explaned [here](/doc/tutorial2_stereo_3d.md).
+- **stereo_tracker_3d.py** An online implementation of the stereo 3D tracker.
+The script receives marker observations from the udp_aggregator and the path to the stereo intrinsic and extrinsic parameters and computes the 3D position of the observed marker.